a2civictech/a2water/README.md

 Utilities to download and analyze Ann Arbor water utilities use.

+This is largely obviated by the city's AquaHawk system.

 ### Downloading water data

 If you look on your water bill you'll find a "meterID", like